 The situation was aggravated by cheap ones mass wines from large wineries, increasing wine adulteration and as a culmination of the problems the appearance of imported from America phylloxera and the two fungal diseases more genuine and wrong mildew in the second half of the 19th century.
 The destruction of entire crops caused the emigration of many thousands of winemakers in Central Europe.
 The dependence of the small winemakers on the barrel wine merchants and the social unrest finally led to the founding of numerous winegrower cooperatives.
 As early as 1852, four winegrower associations were set up on the Moselle.
 The companies failed after a short time.
 That's how the cooperative idea came to fruition towards the end of the 19th century.
 The majority of today's cooperatives emerged in the 1930s under the aftermath of the Great Depression, which left many small winemakers with sales problems.

-Winery cooperatives are strongest in those winegrowing areas, where vineyard landowners are on average, often with only less than one to a few hectares of vineyards very small and selling prices are low, and not least also where there are high EU subsidies.
+Winery cooperatives are strongest in those winegrowing areas, where vineyard landowners are on average, often with only less than one to a few hectares of vineyards very small and selling prices low, and not least also where there are high EU subsidies.
 In France More than half of the production is accounted for by the Caves Coopératives.
-In the early 1990s, there were more than a thousand of them.
-They are particularly common in the southern wine-growing regions Languedoc-Roussillon.
+In the early 1990s there were more than a thousand of them.
+They are especially common in the southern wine-growing regions Languedoc-Roussillon.
 Provence and Rhone Valley, as well as on the island Corsica, Also in Italy (1000), Spain (1,000) and Portugal (300) Cooperatives have a high production share of at least more than 50%.